 Americans for Peace Now staked out a different position.
 The group said it can't support the current sanctions measure without sweeping revisions “to focus the legislation on smart, targeted sanctions rather than on 'crippling' sanctions that inflict widespread suffering on the Iranian people.”

 The measure is “akin to using a chainsaw when a scalpel is in order,” said APN President and CEO Debra DeLee.
 “The threat posed by Iran cannot be bludgeoned away.
 It calls for a careful and delicate approach.”

 Well, right.
 But “careful and delicate” isn't what Congress does best, especially in matters involving pro—Israel political interests.

-But these same Jewish leaders say, basically, that there aren’t many other choices, so sanctions are worth a try.
-And you can’t sit back and do nothing as Iran generates the material and technology to make A-bombs, and as its crazy president continues to threaten Israel.
+But these same Jewish leaders say, basically, that there aren't many other choices, so sanctions are worth a try.
+And you can't sit back and do NOTHING as Iran generates the material and technology to make A-bombs.

 More and more, I think the real engine driving the sanctions train is the fear that Washington, bereft of good options in Iran, will ultimately opt for a policy of containment, much like U.S. policy toward the Soviet Union during the Cold War.

 And it's here that U.S. and Israeli interests may diverge in a way we haven't seen in a long time.